 Rice husk ash: it is hard protecting covering the grains of rice.

-Concrete mix design method for green concrete is similar to conventional concrete.
+The concrete mix design method for green concrete is similar to conventional concrete.

 The cement and aggregates used in this concrete must pack themselves in such a manner that they occupy minimum volume or giving the minimum number of voids in concrete.